Doctor Mustardie

 Crowded like rats in cage or pen,

-Shut off it seems from human ken,
+Shut off, it seems, from human ken.

-Trading their watches and rings for bread,
+Trading watches, rings, for bread,

-And chilly concrete floor for bed.
+A chilly concrete floor for bed.

-Awaiting for hours in blistering heat,
+Queuing for hours in the blistering heat,

-Receiving as morsel of bread and meat.
+Receiving a morsel of bread and meat.

-Glad even of its scraps they eat
+Glad of even the scraps they eat.

 Prisoners of war.